KianBahia/Tactility_Real_Emotion/README.md

 Here are the list of the emoji and the corresponding emotion:

-- 🤩 Enthousiasm for a job (formal)
+- 😊 Enthousiasm for a job (formal)
-- 🤣 Funny/sarcastic
+- 🤪 Funny/sarcastic
 - 🥳 Happy
 - 😡 Angry
 - 😢 Sadly/ depression
-- 🙂 Neutral
+- 👩‍🎓 Neutral
 - 🫠 Anxious
 - 🤢 Awful
-- 🫣 Shy
+- 🙈 Shy
 - 😑 Dont care
+- 🤩 Admire
+- 😱 Scared
-- 🥺 Admire
+- 🥺 Awe
+- 🤔 Doubt
+- 😨 Shock
 ---

 # ⚙️ Installation & Usage